Last update: 02/12/2024

 - Don’t forget the anti-mosquito product and some Monoï, because we also served as meals to mosquitoes and nonos (small gnats that like fresh flesh).

 I leave you on these few words.
 We really spent a pleasant stay here in Kauehi, in a really nice setting.
-The guesthouse is very beautiful and well situated, with a beautiful beach, and we did enjoy the meals which are globally varied every day.
+The guesthouse is very beautiful and well situated, with a beautiful white sandy beach, and we did enjoy the meals which are globally varied every day.
 You must like fish since you will not eat meat here, but it was always very good.

 To quibble about a few points where we think improvements could be made: there was no cleaning during the 7 days we were there, and the breakfast is always the same (bread/butter/jam/fruit).
 It could be nice to vary at least one element, like uto pancakes, crepes, or pancakes, even if we understand that it can sometimes be complicated to be supplied here!